-There are several other reinforcement learning algorithms, using variations of this scheme, where the updates (determining the value vector and the optimal policy) and the exploration of the model are interleaved \cite{ma:prioritized-sweeping,kaelbling1996reinforcement}.
-Apart from model-based algorithms, there exist also model-free versions, such as Q-learning~\cite{WD:QL} or SARSA~\cite{r:sarsa} that do not explicitly build a model of the MDP.
+Several other model-based reinforcement learning algorithms use variations of this scheme, where the updates (determining the value vector and the optimal policy) and the exploration of the model are interleaved \cite{ma:prioritized-sweeping,kaelbling1996reinforcement}.
+Model-free versions, such as Q-learning~\cite{WD:QL} or SARSA~\cite{r:sarsa}, do not explicitly build a model of the MDP.

-The update~\eqref{eq:dyna} above resembles iteration algorithms for determining the fixpoint of the function $f\colon \R^{S\times A}\to \R^{S\times A}$ associated to the MDP.
+The schema~\eqref{eq:dyna} above resembles iteration algorithms for determining the fixpoint of the function $g_M\colon \R^{S\times A}\to \R^{S\times A}$ associated to the MDP.
 When $\alpha=1$, we obtain Kleene iteration which converges to the least fixpoint for monotone functions over a complete lattice, starting the iteration from the least element.
 In general, it corresponds to a Mann iteration~\cite{b:iterative-approximation-fixed-points} which, under suitable hypotheses, converges to a fixpoint of a continuous function starting from any initial state.
-The twist here is that the function $f$ is not fixed, but can only approximated, since the probabilities $\Tr[]{s}{a}{s'}$ (and possibly also the rewards $R(s,a,s')$) change and will be updated during the iteration.
+The twist here is that the function $f$ is not fixed, but can only be approximated, since the probabilities $\Tr[]{s}{a}{s'}$ (and possibly also the rewards $R(s,a,s')$) change and will be updated during the iteration.

-\paragraph{Aim of the paper.} The aim is to develop a fixpoint theory of approximated functions of which the scenario above is a special case.
+\paragraph{Aim of the paper.} Our aim is to develop a fixpoint theory of approximated functions of which the scenario above is a special case.
 There is a large body of work guaranteeing the existence of fixpoints for certain classes of functions and providing methods for computing them.
 This includes, for instance, Banach's fixpoint theorem for contractive functions over complete metric spaces~\cite{Banach1922}, Knaster-Tarski theorem for monotone functions over complete lattices~\cite{t:lattice-fixed-point} that is frequently employed in computer science, and Kleene iteration~\cite{CC:CCVTFP}.